 Pursuant to Art.
 6 (1) point b GDPR, personal data will continue to be collected and processed to the extent required in each case if you provide us with this data when opening a customer account.
 The data required for opening an account can be found in the input mask of the corresponding form on our website.
 Deletion of your customer account is possible at any time and can be done by sending a message to the above address of the person responsible.
 After deletion of your customer account, your data will be deleted, provided that all contracts concluded via it have been fully processed, no legal retention periods are opposed and no legitimate interest on our part in the continued storage exists.

 5) Use of Client Data for Direct Advertising

-We have concluded an order processing agreement with rapidmail obliging rapidmail to protect our customers’ data and not to pass it on to third parties.
+We have concluded an order processing agreement with the provider, which safeguards the data of our website visitors and prohibits a transfer to third parties.

 6) Processing of Data for the Purpose of Order Handling

 6.1 Insofar as necessary for the processing of the contract for delivery and payment purposes, the personal data collected by us will be passed on to the commissioned transport company and the commissioned credit institution in accordance with Art.
 6 (1) lit. b GDPR.

 If we owe you updates for goods with digital elements or for digital products on the basis of a corresponding contract, we will process the contact data (name, address, e-mail address) provided by you when placing the order in order to inform you personally by suitable means of communication (e.g. by post or e-mail) about upcoming updates within the legally stipulated period of time within the framework of our statutory duty to inform pursuant to Art.
 6 (1) lit. c GDPR.
 Your contact details will be used strictly for the purpose of informing you about updates owed by us and will only be processed by us for this purpose to the extent necessary for the respective information.